create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **inverse** (): SFMatrix3d/f

-Returns a SFMatrix whose value is the inverse of this object.
+Returns an SFMatrix whose value is the inverse of this object.

 #### **transpose** (): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the transpose of this object.
+Returns an SFMatrix3d/f whose value is the transpose of this object.

 #### **multLeft** (*matrix: SFMatrix3d/f*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object multiplied by the passed *matrix* on the left.
+Returns an SFMatrix3d/f whose value is the object multiplied by the passed *matrix* on the left.

 #### **multRight** (*matrix: SFMatrix3d/f*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object multiplied by the passed *matrix* on the right.
+Returns an SFMatrix3d/f whose value is the object multiplied by the passed *matrix* on the right.

 #### **multVecMatrix** (*vector: SFVec2d/f*): SFVec2d/f

-Returns a SFVec2d/f whose value is the object multiplied by the passed row *vector*.
+Returns an SFVec2d/f whose value is the object multiplied by the passed row *vector*.

 #### **multVecMatrix** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the object multiplied by the passed row *vector*.
+Returns an SFVec3d/f whose value is the object multiplied by the passed row *vector*.

 #### **multMatrixVec** (*vector: SFVec2d/f*): SFVec2d/f

-Returns a SFVec2d/f whose value is the object multiplied by the passed column *vector*.
+Returns an SFVec2d/f whose value is the object multiplied by the passed column *vector*.

 #### **multMatrixVec** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the object multiplied by the passed column *vector*.
+Returns an SFVec3d/f whose value is the object multiplied by the passed column *vector*.

 #### **multDirMatrix** (*vector: SFVec2d/f*): SFVec2d/f

-Returns a SFVec2d/f whose value is the object's 2×2 submatrix multiplied by the passed row *vector*.
+Returns an SFVec2d/f whose value is the object's 2×2 submatrix multiplied by the passed row *vector*.

 #### **multMatrixDir** (*vector: SFVec2d/f*): SFVec2d/f

-Returns a SFVec2d/f whose value is the object's 2×2 submatrix multiplied by the passed column *vector*.
+Returns an SFVec2d/f whose value is the object's 2×2 submatrix multiplied by the passed column *vector*.

 #### **translate** (*translation: SFVec2d/f*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object translated by the passed *translation* on the left.
+Returns an SFMatrix3d/f whose value is the object translated by the passed *translation* on the left.

 #### **rotate** (*rotation: number*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object rotated by the passed *rotation* (in radians) on the left.
+Returns an SFMatrix3d/f whose value is the object rotated by the passed *rotation* (in radians) on the left.

 #### **scale** (*scale: SFVec2d/f*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object scaled by the passed *scale* on the left.
+Returns an SFMatrix3d/f whose value is the object scaled by the passed *scale* on the left.

 #### **skewX** (*angle: number*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object skewed by the passed *angle* (in radians) on the left.
+Returns an SFMatrix3d/f whose value is the object skewed by the passed *angle* (in radians) on the left.

 #### **skewY** (*angle: number*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object skewed by the passed *angle* (in radians) on the left.
+Returns an SFMatrix3d/f whose value is the object skewed by the passed *angle* (in radians) on the left.

 ## SFMatrix4d/SFMatrix4f Object